chandolusravya/E-commerce-website/README.md

 - **Redis Caching:** Utilizes Redis as a caching mechanism to improve performance by storing frequently accessed data in memory.

 - **Load Balancing with Nginx:** Distributes incoming traffic across multiple servers to optimize resource utilization and enhance reliability.

+- **Integration with StripeStripe:** is integrated into the system for processing payments securely.
+It provides a reliable and easy-to-use platform for handling transactions.

 ## Additional Points